buildpacks/rfcs/text/0000-dot-profile-utility-buildpack.md

 echo 'hello' >> "$HOME/hello"
 ```

-The wrapper would not need to set any environment varibales, but should maintain the side effect of creating the `$HOME/hello` file.
+The wrapper would not need to set any environment variables, but should maintain the side effect of creating the `$HOME/hello` file.

 # How it Works